News & Updates

 New Social Media Guidance

-Leave No Trace isn't black or white, right or wrong.
-It's a framework for making good decisions about enjoying the outdoors responsibly, regardless of how one chooses to do so.
+Leave No Trace is a spectrum and there are no rights or wrongs.
+It’s a framework for making good decisions about enjoying the outdoors responsibly, regardless of how one chooses to do so.
 If outdoor enthusiasts stop and think about the potential impacts and associated consequences of a particular action, it can go a long way towards ensuring protection of our shared outdoor spaces.
 To that end, we encourage outdoor enthusiasts to stop and think about their actions and the potential consequences of posting pictures, GPS data, detailed maps, etc. to social media.
 Furthermore, we urge people to think about both the protection and sustainability of the resource and the visitors who come after them.

 When posting to social media, consider the following:

-Give back to places you love – invest your own sweat equity into the outdoor spaces and places you care about.
+Give Back to Places You Love – invest your time into the outdoor spaces and places you care about.
 Learn about volunteer stewardship opportunities and get involved in the protection of our shared lands.

 As we have contemplated this issue we’re left wondering what the future will bring in terms of technology, communication, and outdoor recreation.
 Will posting pictures to social media be a thing of the past in five years?
 None of us know.
 Social media, if used the right way, is a powerful tool that can motivate a nation of outdoor advocates to enthusiastically and collectively take care of the places we share and cherish.